 This handy insight will show you how to work out Irish family patterns (a) in the early 1800s and (b) after the Great Famine when these traditions changed drastically.
 Remember, you can always post a query on this subject to our IrelandXO Message Board anytime you need guidance.
 To join up and get started, click HERE.

 For about two centuries (from the late 1700s through to the early to mid-1900s) the Irish favoured a precise convention for naming their children that can suggest what names to look for in a previous generation.
 All that's needed is for one sibling in a family to have used this pattern with accuracy (even if one's own direct ancestor deviated a little).

 1st son named after the paternal grandfather (his father's father);

 2nd son after the maternal grandfather (his mother's father);

 4th son after his eldest paternal uncle (his father's eldest brother) and so on in that order.

-NOTE: wasn’t always followed as closely as it was for boys
+NOTE: this wasn’t always followed as closely as it was for boys

 1st daughter named after the maternal grandmother (her mother's mother);

 2nd daughter after the paternal grandmother (her father's mother);

 4th daughter after her mother's eldest sister; and so on in that order.